Installing a wind turbine Home wind turbines

-Building-integrated wind turbines can be suitable for urban locations – but findings from the EST field trial of 38 building-mounted turbines showed that performance was generally lower thanexpected, usually because of low wind speeds and poor positioning.
+Building-integrated wind turbines can be suitable for urban locations.
+But findings from the EST's field trial of 38 building-mounted turbines showed that performance was generally lower than expected, usually because of low wind speeds and poor positioning.

 Planning permission for home wind turbines

 Since December 2011, as long as some limits and conditions are respected, most domestic wind turbines should not require planning permission under new permitted development rights.
-See the planning portal website for more details and contact your local authority to find out if you need planning permission..
+Contact your local authority to find out if you need planning permission..

 If planning permission is required, your neighbours will be consulted to voice any objections they have to the wind turbine.
 For this reason it's good practice to speak to your neighbours before investing time and money in the planning process.